Project Activities | Itinerary | Price | TRIP REVIEWS | Trip Reports

 Volunteer in the Virgin Islands!

 The beautiful Virgin Islands National Park is a wonderful place to visit, especially for people who want a break from cold weather during the northern hemisphere’s winter months.
 Join our volunteer trip to enjoy the beauty of this island paradise and at the same time help the Park with important conservation projects.
 The project activities on our volunteer trip include maintenance and preservation of historic trails and internationally important cultural sites.
-Join us on this remarkable adventure for an exceptional travel experience and help this amazing paradise.
-Reserve your spot now!
+Join us on this remarkable adventure for an exceptional travel experience.
+Help this iconic national park at a time when Public Lands are calling for help!

 Your volunteer project activities will help Virgin Islands National Park improve and maintain trails and restore fragile natural and cultural resources, while enjoying vistas of the beautiful Caribbean.

 No prior trail maintenance or restoration experience is required.
-The volunteers are teamed with experienced leaders who will provide training in all aspects of the work.
+The volunteers are teamed with experienced leaders who will provide training in all aspects of the volunteer activities.
 As always, your education and safety are priorities.

 To carry out the project work, you should be able to hike up to three miles a day on uneven trails which may be steep.